 Mine with Fluffy Crawley would then be Walkin’ an Crawlin’.

-Just been given a picture of the very fibreglass craft we paddled.
-Sister Sheila, keeper of the archives, had it.
-Red deck, powder blue hull, wooden slats on the floor.
+The picture of the very fibreglass craft we paddled had been kept all these years by sister Sheila, keeper of the archives.
+Red deck, powder blue hull, huge single cockpit, wooden slats on the floor.